-- (1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors. - (2) Reflects the aggregate fair value for restricted stock awarded to our non-employee directors which are fully vested upon grant.
-Each nonemployee director received an award of 21,052 shares of restricted stock on May 15, 2019.
-Mr. Maxwell, as Chairman, received 31,052 shares of restricted stock on May 15, 2019.
-Ms. Dorman received 25,733 shares of restricted stock on July 1, 2019 upon her election to the Board.
+- Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors. - Reflects the aggregate fair value for restricted stock awarded to our non-employee directors which are fully vested one year from the date of grant.
+Each non-employee director received an award of 33,457 shares of restricted stock on May 13, 2020.
+Mr. Maxwell, as Chairman, received 49,349 shares of restricted stock on May 13, 2020.

-The Governance and Nominating Committee continues to monitor the activities and time responsibilities of each director to determine if a change in circumstances would warrant a change in the director fee structure.
+The Governance and Nominating and Compensation Committees continue to monitor the activities and time responsibilities of each director to determine if a change in circumstances would warrant a change in the director fee structure.
 The directors are reimbursed for their travel and out-of-pocket expenses in connection with their duties as a director.
 In addition, the directors are allowed to participate in our Deferred Compensation Plan but their deferrals do not qualify for our Company match.
 We do not provide to directors any of the following: any legacy awards or charitable awards programs for directors upon retirement, tax reimbursement arrangements, payments in connection with a Change in Control, securities or products purchased at a discount or life insurance arrangements.
+However, any unvested restricted stock will become vested in connection with a Change in Control.